 Even though we’re a busy little island with 66 million people and 245,000 miles of road, there are still tons of wild and remote places in the UK to visit, more so in Scotland, Wales and Ireland, though England does still have many spots too.
 I’m not sure why I’m so interested in remote places (I like small, unknown islands too, many of which can also be classed as remote as you’ll see below).
 Maybe it’s because we are so populated in the UK so do not often get to experience ‘wildness’, or maybe it’s just because I vant to be alone!; for a few days anyway as I mainly spend my time with my young children who talk nonstop at me, god love ’em.

-I’ve split this list of wild and remote places in the UK into those that are suitable for families, should you want some adventure and exploration together, and those that are best for adults only; the beauty being all these places are in the UK, so there is a much greater chance of being able to plan a solo adventure for a few days if you crave some ‘me’ time.
+I’ve split this adventure ideas list of wild and remote places in the UK into those that are suitable for some outdoor fun with the family, should you want some adventure and exploration together, and those that are best for adults only; the beauty being all these places are in the UK, so there is a much greater chance of being able to plan a solo adventure for a few days if you crave some ‘me’ time.